backstage/community/project-areas/Maintainer-Guidance.md

 ### Pull request pair/mob review

-A separate strategy that can be used to review pull requests are pair or mob reviews.
+A separate strategy that can be used to review pull requests is pair or mob reviews.
 Typically this takes the form of a scheduled or ad-hoc meeting where you walk through the pull request together.
-If the pull request is authored by one of the team member they would typically explain it to the rest of the group, or if it is an external pull request anyone can drive the walkthrough.
+If the pull request is authored by one of the team members they would typically explain it to the rest of the group, or if it is an external pull request anyone can drive the walkthrough.
 This is particularly useful for complicated pull requests and can in many cases end up being a time saver compared to reviewing the pull request asynchronously.